 a.
 Temporary Permits

-Permits to make a temporary and limited use of real property under the control of an agency or institution may be issued by the agency or institution without prior Board approval.
+Permits to make a temporary and limited use of real property under the control of an institution or agency may be issued by the institution or agency without prior Board approval.

 b.
 Board approval of other transfers